Accelerated Repair Program

 |Repair Program||Districts||Schools||Total Project Costs||Maximum Facility Grants|

-Districts that have repair needs in their school facilities that inhibit the cost-effective and energy-efficient delivery of the district’s educational program expressed interest in the Accelerated Repair Program through the MSBA’s SOI process.
+Districts that have repair needs in their school facilities that inhibit the cost-effective and energy-efficient delivery of the district’s educational program expressed interest in the Accelerated Repair Program through the MSBA’s Statement of Interest ("SOI") process.
 In order to maximize the impact of this Program, districts are required to use pre-selected consultants.
 In addition, districts are required to appropriate funding quickly in order to adhere to an accelerated project schedule.

 |Prerequisite Documents||Schematic Design/Project Funding Agreement (PFA) Approval|